MartinMaffei95/th-ui/README.md

 2. Crop and resize your images.
 3. Download the images.
 4. Logged how Guest or use our google account with Auth0 and upload our images on the web

+## Requirements for the project

+🟢 The UI let's you upload files through AJAX
+🟢 You should mock the required endpoints (or solve and integrate with:thumbnail-generator-api)
+🟢 It should preview the image that is going to be processed
+🟢 It should give the users the urls of the new thumbnails and preview them

+### Grading Guidelines

+🟢 Every requirement is met
+🟢 The solution runs on our enviroment
+🟢 Tech Stack: React v18 (or highest) using Typescript
+🟢 It leverages some design framework: Material UI (https://mui.com/)
+🟢 Any ENV specific value should be configurable and documented
+🟢 Everything should work after following a simple README (ideally: npm install; npm start)
+🟢 The code should be clear and easy to read / debug
+🟢 It's responsive and works well with desktops, phones and tablets
+🟢 It includes transitions, loaders, progress status
+🟢 It uses Redux extensively (https://redux-observable.js.org/)
+🟢 Includes a simple login (recommended: AWS Cognito or Auth0)

+### Nice moves

+🟢 It uses Styled Components for the styling of the components instead of using css or scss.
+Including the general css such as resets, font-family, etc in the index.css.
+🟢 It includes drag-and-drop functionality + visual cues to help the user
+🟢 It's Dockerized for local development / testing
+🟢 It includes some kind of testing (unit tests, integration tests, etc) with at least 70% coverage

+### Wait, WHAT?!

+🟢 It works also with the device camera
+🟢 It include a croping area / resize helper